WPIA

 WPIA (98.5 FM) is a commercial radio station licensed to Eureka, Illinois, and serving the Peoria metropolitan area.
-The station broadcasts a Top 40 - CHR radio format, simulcast with WHPI 96.5 FM.

-Both stations are owned and operated by Advanced Media Partners, LLC, and are known as 96.5 and 98.5 KISS FM.
+The station broadcasts a Top 40 (CHR) radio format.
+The station is owned and operated by Advanced Media Partners, LLC, and is known as 98.5 KISS FM.

 WPIA and WHPI carry two nationally syndicated shows from Premiere Networks: Elvis Duran and the Morning Show from WHTZ New York City and American Top 40 with Ryan Seacrest on weekends, along with Liveline hosted live by Mason Kelter from his house in Boston every weeknight.